boulder-food-rescue/food-rescue-robot/README.md

 This will check your system for prerequisites (e.g. Ruby version), install dependencies, create a `.env` file, create any missing databases and database users, load the database schema and seed development data.

+You may need to insert the secret key manually.
+Check the `.env` file's SECRET_KEY_BASE.
+If absent, generate a secret key by using the command below:

+`bundle exec rake secret`

 ### Manual or Windows

 Install dependencies: